C09N1T1V3/TryHackMe/Active-Directory/forward-challenge.md

 <img width="440" height="310" alt="forward_1_dc_user_jsmith" src="https://github.com/user-attachments/assets/d4ab2dd2-c440-4bca-a049-e979f433503c" />

-As the target was a Domain Controller, local accounts were effectively domain accounts because the local SAM database is replaced with the ntds.dit database.
+As the target was a Domain Controller, local accounts were effectively domain accounts because the local SAM database is replaced with the NTDS.dit database.
 The results were identical, and the domain name (e.g., ctf.local) was not required as a prefix.
 Group details confirmed why we were able to log in via RDP.

+Defender perspective:
 Commands such as net user and net group should be monitored, as they are commonly used for enumeration.
 Group memberships must be regularly audited to ensure only authorized accounts have RDP privileges.

 **Directory Enumeration**